m-soro/Project_1/README.md

 I am so glad the way this project turned out.
 My goal is to create an interactive and engaging app.
 I wanted a clean, minimalist look while offering functionalities that the user may expect.
-I had a lot of fun building it as well as playing it.
+It was a lot of fun building it, and playing with it.

 ## Process